nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 Normally, we might assume that returning travelers had passed the virus to household members or neighbors back home.
 Interestingly, though, the travelers' cases were often sampled from different provinces than the most closely related cases.
 <br><br>
-This indicates that there has been extensive mixing of viral lineages which reached many provinces of Turkey within one week.
+This indicates that there has been extensive mixing of viral lineages, reaching many provinces of Turkey within one week.
 We may also speculate that a large gathering could explain these observations, although we would need additional epidemiological data to further investigate.
 <!-- There is no right-side text -->